JAY278909/Aadhaar-OCR-/README.md

 # Aadhaar OCR Using AWS Reckognition

-With this repo you'll be able to extract data from aadhaar front / back images only
+Extract data from aadhaar (front / back) using AWS Reckognition you can use pytessaract too but for better results i would suggest use recokgnition

 ### Requirenments
  - AWS Reckognition Credentials would be required